(Last Updated On: October 28, 2022)

 Benefits of business mentoring

-Having been mentored, and having served as a Business Mentor myself, I can tell you emphatically that they are incredible benefits for both persons involved in the process.
+I have been mentored and I have served as a mentor myself.
+So I am in a good position to tell you that there are incredible benefits for both persons involved in the process.

 1. Reduced anxiety in taking big steps.
 Yes.
 Assuming you have chosen your mentor carefully, you have access to “been there, done that, knows what works!”
 This is an invaluable resource when you’re taking your next big step.